Celebrate Canada Day 2026

 Best parks to enjoy a Canada Day picnic

 There are plenty of ways to spend time with your friends and family during the Canada Day long weekend.
-What better way to celebrate Canada’s birthday than to enjoy a picnic and soak up the summer sun.
+Celebrate Canada’s birthday by enjoying a flavourful picnic and soaking up the summer sun.

 Dominion Arboretum, Ottawa